amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-19.md

 I was also lucky enough to have a coaching session with [Nathan Curtis](https://twitter.com/nathanacurtis) who helped me to focus on what matters most given the stage the project is at right now, and the fact that I may only have 3 months in which to help.

-In addition to that, I’ve also had countless words of encouragement and words of wisdom from my friends, family, peers and people I’ve worked with.
+In addition to that, I’ve also had countless words of encouragement and words of wisdom from my friends, family, peers and people I’ve worked with and, I'm pleased to report, people at Babylon.

 ## Getting comfortable with an absence of information